almet/webnotes/README.md

 The short answer is that I actually haven't found one that suits my need *and* that is open-source.

-[Wallabag](http://doc.wallabag.org/) play a kind of similar role but doesn't currently allow me to save selections of text nor publish them to somewhere public.
+[Wallabag](http://doc.wallabag.org/) plays a kind of similar role but doesn't currently allow me to save selections of text nor to publish them to somewhere public.